The following article has been approved for publishing because it serves the cause of the Light.

 In New Watch, an old Jewish battle mage thinks that Anton is also Jewish based on his last name.
 Anton defends his family name, claiming it's an old Russian name, that he comes from a family of architects.
 While this may be another nod to Vladislav Gorodetsky, the real Gorodetsky was of Polish-Ukrainian descent.

 Charm Person: All Others, even weak ones, are able to do this, although if a Watch member is caught doing this, then it can result in some serious consequences.
 In New Watch, Anton deliberately tells a cop that he doesn't "need to see [his] papers" while waving his hand, while musing about Star Wars.

 Combat Pragmatist: Semyon is one of the few Others who has studied martial arts in order to use them in combat.
 Most Others rely on their magic or supernatural abilities (such as vampires, werewolves, and shapeshifters).
-Anton notably takes out a rogue Light mage (who has surrounded himself with an impenetrable magical shield) by knocking him out with a telescopic stick (he mentions that it's a rookie mistake to use a magical shield instead of a Sphere of Negation, which protects against physical attacks as well).
+Anton notably takes out a rogue Light mage (who has surrounded himself with an impenetrable magical shield) by knocking him out with a telescopic stick (he mentions that it's a rookie mistake to use a magical shield that doesn't protect against physical attacks as well).
 The Big Bad of the Face of the Dark Palmira spin-off novel is taken out in a similar manner (hitting him on the head with a lamp), but only because he was using the technique of partial submerging.

 Contemplate Our Navels: A particularly tedious string of long conversations in the third part of the book about morality and the Light and Dark, etc.